Submission Deadline: December 10, 2018.

 This scholarship is for college-bound high school seniors intending to major in accounting or obtain a concentration in accounting which includes not less than 24 accounting credits.
 Applicants must:

-- Be a U.S. citizen or lawfully admitted for permanent residence, and a NJ resident attending a NJ public, parochial or home school high school.
+- Be a U.S. citizen or lawfully admitted for permanent residence, and a NJ resident attending a NJ public, parochial/private or home school high school.

 - Have a cumulative three-year GPA of 3.5 or above OR a minimum total SAT score* (combined evidence-based reading and writing plus math) of 1260 OR minimum composite ACT score of 26.
 School transcripts and test scores should be submitted via mail, email or fax.